Please can you advise how long it will take to reply to my enquiry ?

 What should I do if my circumstances change and I am no longer eligible for a reduced rate subscription?

-If you are no longer eligible for a reduced rate subscription, please let the Membership Team know.
+If you are no longer eligible for a reduced rate subscription, please let the Member Services Team know.
 We will then update your record to full rate and you will be required to pay the remaining subscription balance.

 Do I need to provide evidence of my income to prove my eligibility for a reduced rate subscription?